ZahraKhademi1997/MOTR/README.md

 7. Adding pred_masks to TrackerPostProcess class
 8. Adding mask losses and aux_mask_losses in weight_dict in build function
 9. Including masks in losses list in build function
+10. Supervising the prediction in transformer and denoising queries

 ## Association Modifications